- log_destination (string)

-This parameter allows messages sent to stderr, and CSV-format log output, to be captured and redirected into log files.
-This approach is often more useful than logging to syslog, since some types of messages might not appear in syslog output (a common example is dynamic-linker failure messages).
+This parameter enables the logging collector, which is a background process that captures log messages sent to stderr and redirects them into log files.
+This approach is often more useful than logging to syslog, since some types of messages might not appear in syslog output.
+(One common example is dynamic-linker failure messages; another is error messages produced by scripts such as archive_command.)
 This parameter can only be set at server start.

 - log_directory (string)

 When logging_collector is enabled, this parameter determines the directory in which log files will be created.
 It can be specified as an absolute path, or relative to the cluster data directory.
 This parameter can only be set in the postgresql.conf file or on the server command line.
 The default is pg_log.

 - log_filename (string)

 When logging_collector is enabled, this parameter sets the file names of the created log files.
 The value is treated as a

 strftimepattern, so %-escapes can be used to specify time-varying file names.
 (Note that if there are any time-zone-dependent %-escapes, the computation is done in the zone specified by log_timezone.)
 The supported %-escapes are similar to those listed in the Open Group's strftime specification.
 Note that the system's

 strftimeis not used directly, so platform-specific (nonstandard) extensions do not work.
 The default is postgresql-%Y-%m-%d_%H%M%S.log.